 - companies with exclusive access to tied overseas development assistance

-private local players that bring their own funds to the project (either through local source or foreign consortia)
+- private local players that bring their own funds to the project (either through local source or foreign consortia)

-local players that may not have professional qualification but submit very low priced bids.
+- local players that may not have professional qualification but submit very low priced bids.

 Tariffs, regulations and customs

 For more information, visit tariffs and regulations.

 To assist potential foreign investors in setting up their office in Indonesia, the government has assigned BKPM (Investment Coordination Body) as the one-stop service provider for business license processing.

 Aside from the business license obtained through BKPM, companies may need other licenses and/or certifications from several ministries depending on their business activities:

 - construction services license from the Ministry of Public Works

-import license from the Ministry of Trade
+- import license from the Ministry of Trade

-manufacturing license from the Ministry of Industry
+- manufacturing license from the Ministry of Industry

 Marketing your products and services